Nottingham Goose Fair: After World War II

 Goose Fair is held annually at the Forest Recreation Ground, which is about a mile north of Nottingham city centre.
 It takes over all of the grassy area of the recreation ground as well as half of the car park.
 A large area adjacent to the fairground is used as a temporary encampment for the show travellers to inhabit for the duration of the fair.

 Special road systems take effect during the Goose Fair to allow the additional traffic to flow more easily.
 To prevent traffic congestion, parking is restricted in the local area, and no loading is allowed on local streets.
 The use of public transport is encouraged; there are regular trams to the Forest Recreation Ground and buses to the nearby Mansfield Road and Sherwood Rise.

 The official countdown to Goose Fair is marked by the appearance of "Goosey", the fair's giant goose mascot.
 In the run-up to the fair, the 2-metre-high fibreglass and timber statue is installed on a roundabout on Mansfield Road, adjacent to the Forest Recreation Ground.
 This annual tradition started in the 1960s.
 The fair is officially opened each year with a ceremonial ringing of a pair of silver bells by the Lord Mayor of Nottingham.

 Goose Fair has opened for four days over most of its recent history, but it was permanently extended from four to five days in 2009.
 The date of Nottingham's fair has created a problem in recent years, as it overlaps with the Hull Fair.
 Some of the top rides from the Goose Fair have therefore to travel directly from Nottingham to Hull, not opening at Hull until around the fourth day of the fair.

-The fair has seldom been affected by violence.
-However, in 2004, 14-year-old Danielle Beccan was murdered near her home in St. Ann's, when a gang from a rival district opened fire from their car on a group of children walking home from the fair.

-Goose Fair was not held in 2020 due to the COVID-19 pandemic; it was officially cancelled on 21 August 2020 amidst ongoing safety concerns.
-It was cancelled again in 2021 because of "ongoing concerns and uncertainty" over COVID-19 and the fact that less than half of Nottingham's residents had been fully vaccinated.
+Goose Fair was not held in 2020 due to the COVID-19 pandemic; it was officially cancelled on 21 August 2020 amidst safety concerns.
+It was cancelled again in 2021 because of "ongoing concerns and uncertainty" over COVID-19 and that fewer than half of Nottingham's residents had been fully vaccinated.
 Earlier plans for an entrance fee and perimeter fencing to allow the fair to go ahead were scrapped after a backlash from organisers.
 2022's event subsequently ran for twice the usual length, at ten days.